MarioMingarro/SppTrend/README.md

 ## References
 This package is based on the methodology described in:

 Jorge M. Lobo, Mario Mingarro, Martin Godefroid, Emilio García-Roselló 2023.
-Taking advantage of opportunistically collected historical occurrence data to detect responses to climate change: The case of temperature and Iberian dung beetles.
-Ecology and evolution, 13(12) e10674. https://doi.org/10.1002/ece3.10674
+Taking advantage of opportunistically collected historical occurrence data to detect responses to climate change: The case of temperature and Iberian dung beetles. *Ecology and evolution*, 13(12) e10674. https://doi.org/10.1002/ece3.10674

 ## Contact
 For any questions or issues, please feel free to contact: